Introduction: How to Run Servo Motors Using Moto:bit With Micro:bit

 We need to add some blocks to run our motor.

-Then add another red servo block to move the servo to position 180 degrees, and add another pause block.
+- Then add another red servo block, select P15, and move the servo to position 180 degrees.

 Plug the micro:bit into your computer using a USB cable.
 Click the download button, and drag the .hex file to the micro:bit.